natalieagus/50002/docs/Labs/lab4.md

 14. `0xD`: MSB 16 bits of instruction address.
 Useful to see PC31 (kernel/user mode) (ia[31:16])
 15. `0xE`: LSB 16 bits of beta input buffer.
 This is a dff that's hardwired to reflect Mem[0x10]
 16. `0xF`: LSB 16 bits of beta output buffer.
 This is a dff that's hardwired to reflect Mem[0xC]

-We have also provided all this information in the repository's [readme](https://github.com/natalieagus/beta-starter).

 ## Observed Output